-Two courses taught by the Calvin program director (during the Spring 2016 semester):
+Two courses taught by the Calvin program director (Dr. Susan Felch during the Spring 2017 semester):

 Students may then choose two more courses from York St. John University's course (or "module") list.
 Choose modules available during "SEM2".
 Learn more about direct-enroll transfer credits in academic services.

 You may also want to consider taking HIST 225: The History of England, which is offered every fall semester, in order to prepare for the semester in York, and/or the Interim IDIS W24 Preparing for the Semester in Britain which is designed exclusively for students who will enroll in the 2017 Semester in Britain Program.

 The grades from the two courses taught by the Calvin instructor will factor into your GPA.
 The grades for the two courses taken at YSJ will be listed on your transcript, but will not be calculated into your GPA.
 One credit will be awarded for every five credits earned in a York St. John module (e.g. a 20 credit course will earn you 4 Calvin credits).

-STBR 312: Society, Culture, and Church in Modern Britain
+STBR 312: Life and Culture in Great Britain

 - Global and Historical Studies core course